 If you are looking for a photo or series of photos, it's possible that the images reside in our photo library, which is available to all University employees.
 Contact our photo archivist to get a login and get help identifying the image(s) you need.

 If you are seeking new photography, we have experience in portraiture, studio photography, classroom and campus photography, event photography and photo editing.
 We can advise on the best approaches, locations, times and equipment for a photo shoot.
+Submit a request through our online form.

 All assignments completed by University photographers and freelancers become part of our photo library and may be shared with other offices and departments at Princeton.